 However, in Wales, uptake of bowel screening remains below the national target of 60% and much lower than other cancer screening programmes, with national uptake of 54.4% in 2015-16 and very low uptake in more deprived areas of some health boards (37.9%).

-As well as low uptake, Wales has been selected for this campaign because it has high bowel cancer incidence and mortality rates compared to the UK average[4,5] (bowel cancer is the fourth most common cancer in Wales) and has a high density of the target audience (60-74 year olds, low socioeconomic group) and strong stakeholder support for the campaign.
+As well as low uptake, Wales was selected for this campaign because it has high bowel cancer incidence and mortality rates compared to the UK average[4,5] (bowel cancer is the fourth most common cancer in Wales) and has a high density of the target audience (60-74 year olds, low socioeconomic group) and strong stakeholder support for the campaign.

-Other key messages include:
+Other key messages included: